matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 that servers and clients opt-into the new functionality.

-During development it is expected that an unstable room version of `org.matrix.mscXXXX` is used.
+During development it is expected that an unstable room version of `org.matrix.msc3083` is used.
 Since the room version namespaces the behaviour, the `allow` key and the `restricted` value do not need unstable prefixes.

 ## History / Rationale